 RingCentral Survey Reveals the Traditional Physical Office Environment is on the Decline

-Nearly half of employees spend 75% of their time working away from the office
+Nearly half of employees spend 75% of their time working away from

 San Mateo, CA, November 17, 2009 - RingCentral, a cloud computing based business phone system provider, today announced results of a new survey of customers on the changing nature of how and where we work.
 The survey reveals a continuing shift from the traditional on site centralized work force to a virtual distributed office model.
 The survey included small to medium-sized business owners across the U.S.

 - Nearly half (45%) of employees spend three quarters (75%) of their time conducting business away from the office.

 - Only 15% of SMBs reported having all employees work from a single physical location.

 - When working from outside the office, 80% of the businesses normally want to give the impression that their employees are in the office when receiving or making business phone calls outside of the office.